mir701/lightning-process-builder-tutorial/setup-environment.md

 In the Lightning Process Builder you can either use a default approval process, or specify an existing process you would like to trigger as part of a process action.
 Many of our users have existing approval processes in place, and for this tutorial we will show how you can tie a Process to an existing Approval Process.
 To do this we need to create our approval process for Trip Requests.

-1. To create the Approval process we need to create a new user.
 1. Navigate to ** Setup | Create | Workflow & Approvals | Approval Processes **
 1. In the drop down "Manage Approval Processes For" Select **Trip Request**
 1. Select **Create New Approval Process | Use Jump Start Wizard**